 You can use automatic incremental implementation mode to activate the incremental implementation flow but allow the Vivado tools to defer running incremental implementation until more is known about the reference checkpoint and the current design.
-When the read_checkpoint command is issued, the Vivado tools determine whether to run the implementation flow with the default flow algorithms or with the incremental flow algorithms.
-The key benefit to this approach is that you can set up incremental implementation once, and the tools determine whether it is best to use the default flow or incremental implementation.
+When the read\checkpoint command is issued, the Vivado tools determine whether to run the implementation flow with the default flow algorithms or with the incremental flow algorithms.
+Automatic mode provides push-button ease of use, because the tools manage the reference design data for incremental implementation.